 The London Irish Rifles maintained two front line battalions throughout the First World War with a third one, based in England, that provided reinforcement drafts.
-Click on the links below to read:

 The 1st Battalion sailed to France during March 1915, before seeing their first major front line action at Festubert during May 1915.
 They fought on the western front in both France and Belgium until the end of the war, finishing their war time service near to Tournai.